13 Coal States Sue USA to Block Clean Water Rule

 The states cite a laundry list of problems with the Stream Protection Rule in their 69-page lawsuit.

 They say OSM exceeded its statutory authority by enhancing protections for threatened and endangered species and species proposed for listings.
 They say the rule imposes “arbitrary and heavy burdens” on the states and miners, including increased data collection and analysis and sampling requirements.

-They say OSM exceeded its authority by extending it to areas within 100 feet of a perennial or intermittent stream unless certain conditions are met.
+The states also say OSM exceeded its authority by extending it to areas within 100 feet of a perennial or intermittent stream unless certain conditions are met.

-Nor did the OSM account for differences between underground mining and surface mining in the rule, the states say.
-As a result, the rule “will interfere with the growth of longwall mining by creating permit-application requirements that are difficult or impossible to meet.
-The rule effectively requires that permits be denied when longwall mining might in some way adversely impact the quantity or quality of surface water or groundwater.”
+Likewise the OSM allegedly failed to account for differences between underground mining and surface mining in the rule.
+As a result, according to the complaint, the rule “will interfere with the growth of longwall mining by creating permit-application requirements that are difficult or impossible to meet.”

+“The rule effectively requires that permits be denied when longwall mining might in some way adversely impact the quantity or quality of surface water or groundwater,” the complaint continues.

-They say the rule creates overlapping regulatory authorities.
-“The Final Rule infringes on the authority of other agencies responsible for regulating the Clean Water Act and requires states to take enforcement action under the Clean Water Act and the Endangered Species Act, all in violation of the Surface Mining Act,” the states say.
+Ohio and the other states say the rule creates overlapping regulatory authorities.
+“The Final Rule infringes on the authority of other agencies responsible for regulating the Clean Water Act and requires states to take enforcement action under the Clean Water Act and the Endangered Species Act, all in violation of the Surface Mining Act,” the complaint says.

-They don’t like the revegetation and reclamation requirements either.
-“The rule violates the Surface Mining Act by requiring restoration to pre-mining land-use capability rather than adhering to the Act’s focus on the post-mining land use.”
+Other issues with the rule highlighted by the states are the revegetation and reclamation requirements.
+“The rule violates the Surface Mining Act by requiring restoration to pre-mining land-use capability rather than adhering to the Act’s focus on the post-mining land use,” the complaint states.

-Finally, the states say: “The rule harms the sovereignty of the states by commandeering the states to serve as agents of the federal government …

-“The rule imposes financial harms on the states by requiring them to adopt the rule’s provisions as part of their state program …

-“The rule will cause financial harm to the states through the loss of severance tax revenue resulting from the rule’s prohibition on mining in vast areas of the country and the significant regulatory costs imposed on mining operations …
+Infringement on their sovereignty aside, the states say the rule will carry financial harms, including “the loss of severance tax revenue resulting from the rule’s prohibition on mining in vast areas of the country and the significant regulatory costs imposed on mining operations.”

-“The Final Rule attempts to regulate water uses and impacts beyond the waters of the United States, in violation of the U.S. Constitution.”

-They seek declaratory judgment that the rule violates the Surface Mining Act, is arbitrary and capricious, exceeds congressional powers under the Commerce Clause, interferes with state sovereignty, violates the National Environmental Policy Act, and was adopted in violation of the Consolidated Appropriations Act of 2016.